-Ukraine is a nation in Eastern Europe.
-Based on area, it is the largest country which is entirely located within Europe, sharing borders with Russia to the east and northeast, Belarus to the northwest, Poland and Slovakia to the west, and Hungary, Romania, and Moldova to the southwest.
-Due to the richness of its soil, the advantageous climate and its strategic location near to the Black Sea and Sea of Azov, Ukraine has been a much desired land for Russia.
-The total population in Ukraine has been steadily decreasing and is estimated to decrease further over the next few years.
-In 2015, the total population in Ukraine amounted to around 42.6 million inhabitants.
-Its largest city, Kiev, is also its capital.
+Ukraine is an independent, democratic country in Eastern Europe, formed in 1991 following the dissolution of the Soviet Union.
+Based on area, it is the largest country located entirely within Europe, sharing borders with Russia to the east and northeast, Belarus to the northwest, Poland and Slovakia to the west, and Hungary, Romania, and Moldova to the southwest.
+Due to the richness of its soil, the advantageous climate, and its strategic location near to the Black Sea and Sea of Azov, Ukraine has been a much-desired territory for Russia, and was one of the most important regions for agriculture and industry in Russia’s imperial and Soviet eras.
+Ukraine's population has been steadily decreasing since its independence, due to widespread economic migration and a low birth rate.
+In 2022, the total population in Ukraine was estimated to amount to around 41 million inhabitants, however, this estimate does not account for the emigration and displacement caused by the Russia-Ukraine conflict.
+Ukraine's largest city, Kyiv, is also its capital, and is home to almost three million people.

 This text provides general information.
 Statista assumes no